Money

 DC (Defined Contribution / 확정기여형)

 The employer contributes at least 1/12 of your annual wage to a retirement account each year.
-You bear the investment risk (you choose the funds within the employer-selected provider).
-Your severance at termination is whatever the account is worth, not the statutory formula.
-Common at mid-size Korean companies and many foreign-invested companies.
+You bear the investment risk because you choose from the products available inside the plan.
+Your severance at termination is whatever the account is worth.

 Critical for foreign workers: the employer must fund DC contributions on time, each year.
 If your DC account is underfunded, you can file a complaint for wage theft.